 MQTT is port 1883 (8883 for TLS wrapped MQTT).

 Use the same default username and password as for amqp.
-On
+You need to

-when you sign in (the vhost is the same as the username):
+when you sign in (the vhost is the same as the username for shared plans):

 QoS 1 is supported (if you are setting QoS 2 it will be downgraded to QoS 1).